There are presently no open calls for submissions.

-Talking Writing is a quarterly nonprofit digital magazine that features essays, first-person journalism, poetry, and visual art.
+Talking Writing is a nonprofit digital magazine that features poetry, personal essays, visual art, and hybrid genres.

-At TW, we care about writing that's passionate, personal, and a joy to read—and we seek writers with diverse backgrounds and strong voices.
-Please visit talkingwriting.com to get a sense of the magazine's style, TW's eclectic mix, and the work we like.
+At TW, we care about writing that's honest, personal, and a joy to read—and we seek writers with diverse backgrounds, strong voices, and a commitment to words that impact the world.
+Please visit talkingwriting.com to get a sense of the magazine's style and TW's eclectic mix of genres.

-- Theme Essays: Each issue of Talking Writing has a theme—such as "Family Stories" or "Writing and Faith"—and we're always looking for short essays about TW's Upcoming Themes.
-When submissions are open for a given theme, entry details will appear in the listings below.
-Theme essays with the tightest deadlines appear at the top.
+• Personal Essays and Themes: Each issue of Talking Writing has a theme—such as "Transitions" or "Writing and Faith."
+When submissions are open for a theme, entry details will appear in the listings below.

-- Other TW Pieces: For information about submitting fiction, flash nonfiction, cartoons, and other kinds of features with rolling deadlines, see the full list of categories below.
+• Other TW Pieces: For information about submitting poetry, cartoons, and other kinds of features with rolling deadlines, see the full list of categories below.

 General Submission Guidelines